teddybee-r/GwentOneDeckbuilder/README.md

 # bugs
 - js: unit counter currently ignores amount

+# tweaks
+- I should really inline more of my css assets and dump things like assets.scss (one of the reasons I switched back to images for values is actually html2image. using the gwent font with html2canvas doesnt produce the same quality as images)

 # notice
 I am no developer all of my knowledge is build up with gwent.one.
 This includes the backend since everything is hosted on baremetal in docker containers.